Avoiding Au Pair Scams: 3 Tips to Safely Becoming an Au Pair

 Unfortunately with such a great program, there are people that want to take advantage of our participants.
 Here’s how you can stay safe BEFORE you apply to our program

 Once you know that being an au pair is the right choice for you, the next step is to apply to the program through Au Pair Room.
 This should only be done at apply.aupaircare.com and you do not have to pay any money to complete this application.
 Even if you receive information from a partner speaking on behalf of AuPairCare the application link they send you should be to this portal.
 Once your application has been submitted, one of AuPairCare’s local agencies will contact you to schedule an in-person interview.
-Stay away from anyone that asks you asks for money upfront or introduces you to a host family directly before you have submitted an application and paperwork, either by telephone or by email.
+Stay away from anyone that asks you asks for money upfront, asks for personal information, or introduces you to a host family directly before you have submitted an application and paperwork, either by telephone or by email.

 Sometimes au pair scammers use email addresses that look very similar to the names of agencies you’ve heard of before.
-Things like firstname.lastname@example.org or email@example.com are NOT valid AuPairCare emails.
+Things like email@example.com or firstname.lastname@example.org are NOT valid AuPairCare emails.
 Emails from our company will only come from @aupaircare.com or @intraxinc.com.
-Messages from our partners work much the same way, emails should come from their domain and not a free account like yahoo, gmail or AOL.
+Messages from our partners work much the same way, emails should come from their domain and not a free account like Yahoo, Gmail or AOL.
 Most of the time they will message you right in your portal.
-If you are unsure about a partner give us a call at our San Francisco Headquarters or reach out to us on facebook.
+If you are unsure about a partner, give us a call at our San Francisco Headquarters or reach out to us on Facebook.
 Additionally, remember that the application and visa process is being handled by AuPairCare and trusted partners.
 If an issue ever arises, we will reach out to in a prompt manner.
 Be aware of reported scams involving phone calls or emails from alleged government representatives that demand personal information or money.
 If you ever in doubt, reach out to us!

 We’re here to help you!
 While we can’t track down every au pair scam ahead of time, we are more than happy to answer questions if you just aren’t sure.
 Follow your gut, if something feels wrong about the way you are approached, don’t move forward.
 Send AuPairCare message on social media or reach out to us on our contact page.
 We’ll get back to you as soon as we can and help you through the process.